lalitsachan/lalitsachan.github.io/_posts/2020-09-07-Lets-Talk-Distributions-Part-2.md

 ## HyperGeometric Distribution

-In the scenarios we have not considered the case of finite population .
+In the scenarios discussed so far, we have not considered the case of finite population .
 Consider this question, if a city of 10000 residents has 200 doctors .
 Whats the probability that out of 100 randomly selected citizens , 10 are doctors .

 A generic formula to answer this question will consider, Population size = N, number of successes present in the population = M, Size of the sample being taken = n . then